-Leo Carrillo State Park offers over a mile of beach with all the typical shore activities, shaded campgrounds, and some back country hiking.
-The park is located 28 miles northwest of Santa Monica on the Pacific Coast Highway (Highway 1.)
-Phone 818-880-0350.
+Leo Carrillo State Park offers over a mile of beach with all the typical shore activities, shaded campgrounds, and some backcountry hiking.
+The park is located 28 miles northwest of Santa Monica on the Pacific Coast Highway (Highway 1).
+Phone (310) 457-8143 for more information.

 Canyon Campground: Seven campsites are generally accessible (#2, #4, #33, #47, #57, #79, and #119)- including parking and routes.
 Three combination restroom/shower buildings, dispersed throughout the campground, are generally accessible with adjacent parking.
 Distances from campsites to restrooms vary but routes are generally accessible.

 Camp Store: Entry is accessible.
 Interior aisle width varies, but staff assistance is available.
 One designated accessible parking site is adjacent to the store.